DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **The Palace Coup**: What mythology remembers as the "war in heaven" is actually a civil war between the older and younger generations of gods.
 This is not external invasion but internal revolution.

+**The Great Transgression and Punishment:** The Reges interbreed with humans, creating the Wiros.
+For this violation, they are cut off from the **Tree of Life**, triggering their desperation and motivating their subsequent takeover.

 **The Planned Return Mission**:

 - *Anunnaki*: Return to Earth with specialized crews to check on experiment progress